 Your monthly payment for the Standard Repayment Plan is calculated based on the following factors:

-- Amount Of Student Loan Debt – your monthly payment is based off the amount of money you need to pay each month to pay off your debt in 10 years
+- Amount Of Student Loan Debt – your monthly payment is based on the amount of money you need to pay each month to pay off your debt in 10 years

 - Type of loans – loans from the Federal Direct Loan Program and the Federal Family Education Loan Program (*Private Student Loans are not eligible)